Deep Dynamic Factor Models: Autoencoders and Factor Models

 Dynamic factor models for econometric times series are multivariate probabilistic models in which a vector of stochastic disturbances are transmitted via linear dynamic equations to the observed variables.
 They assume that a small number of stochastic unobserved common factors informs the comovements of hundreds of economic variables.
-In doing this, they combine two core ideas of macroeconomics: the Frisch-Slutsky paradigm that assumes the economic variables to be generated by the stochastic components (the economic shocks) via usually linear dynamic difference equations (see for example \citealp{10.2307/2284980}); and the Burns and Mitchell (1946) idea that a few common disturbances explain most of the dynamics of all the macroeconomics variables, with a residual share due to idiosyncratic components.
-DFMs are similar in intuition to principal component analysis (PCA) but assume stochastic and dynamic structure that allows their application to econometric times series.
+In doing so, they combine two core ideas of macroeconomics: the Frisch-Slutsky paradigm that assumes the economic variables to be generated by the stochastic components (the economic shocks) via usually linear dynamic difference equations; and the idea that has guided macro since \cite{RePEc:nbr:nberbk:burn46-1} that a few common disturbances explain most of the dynamics of all the macroeconomics variables, with a residual share due to idiosyncratic components.
+DFMs are similar in intuition to principal component analysis (PCA) but assume stochastic and dynamic structure that allows their application to econometric time series.

 Autoencoders (AE) are neural networks trained to map a set of variables into themselves, by first coding the input into a lower dimensional (or undercomplete) representation) and then decoding it back into itself.
 The lower dimensional representation forces the autoencoder to capture the most salient features of the data.
-In constructing a nonlinear reflexive map that links the inputs back to itself via a lower dimensional space, autoencoders can be thought of as a nonlinear generalisation of PCA.\footnote{The connection between PCA and Autoencoders is discussed in \cite{goodfellow2016deep} and in the references therein.} Recently Deep AutoRegressive Networks \citep{pmlr-v32-gregor14} and Temporal Difference Variational Autoencoders \citep{gregor2018temporal} have been introduced to extend the static autoencoder framework to a dynamic environment.
+In constructing a nonlinear reflexive map that links the inputs back to itself via a lower dimensional space, autoencoders can be thought of as a nonlinear generalisation of PCA.\footnote{The connection between PCA and Autoencoders is discussed in \cite{goodfellow2016deep} and in the references therein.}

-In this section, we explore the deep connection between factor models and autoencoders to show that dynamic formulation of autoencoders can be thought of as nonlinear generalisations of dynamic factor models, in the same way in which standard autoencoders can be seen as generalisations of principal component analysis.
+In this section, we explore the deep connection between factor models and autoencoders to show that a dynamic formulation of autoencoders can be thought of as a nonlinear generalisations of dynamic factor models, in the same way in which standard autoencoders can be seen as generalisations of principal component analysis.